 - Save the filter once you have verified it.

 Do not forget to update the filter whenever you add your tracking ID to a new place otherwise it won’t show the data from there.
-You can also take the opposite approach, i.e. excluding the bot related hostnames but in that case you will have to keep excluding the hostnames of any new bots that appear afterwards.
+You can also take the opposite approach, i.e. excluding the bot related hostnames but in that case, you will have to keep excluding the hostnames of any new bots that appear afterward.